Nuremberg (miniseries): Historical inaccuracies

 When the defendants were indicted by Major Neave they all made oral statements.
 In reality, these statements were collected by Captain Gustave Gilbert.
 He asked the defendants to write their first reactions on a copy of the indictments.

-In the film Albert Speer was arrested when he was giving a lecture to American soldiers.
+In the film, Albert Speer was arrested when he was giving a lecture to American soldiers.
 In reality, Speer was arrested together with Karl Dönitz and Alfred Jodl in Flensburg where they had set up a provisional government.

-In the film Captain Gilbert is graciously given the right to talk to the prisoners by Col. Andrus in exchange for a library and an exercise field.
+In the film, Captain Gilbert is graciously given the right to talk to the prisoners by Col. Andrus in exchange for a library and an exercise field.
 In reality, Gilbert was specifically appointed to talk to the prisoners by the US military.
 The idea was that Andrus was to be informed by Gilbert about the state of mind of the prisoners.

-The tribunal is depicted as having four judges.
-In reality, there were eight, a senior and a junior from each of the four Allied powers.

-In the film, Göring's wife and daughter visit him in prison together shortly before his death, but in reality, only his wife was present on this final visit.
-Also, Göring's suicide is discovered in the film when the guards come for Joachim von Ribbentrop, whereas, in real life, Göring himself was to go first.
-Ribbentrop only went first after Göring's suicide.

-At the executions, the condemned state their names on the gallows and make their final statements in English.
-In reality, the condemned said their names at the bottom of the steps to the gallows and spoke in German, with an interpreter on the gallows.
-In addition, all executions appear to be carried out correctly.
-In real life, some of the hangings were reportedly botched as not all of the executed Nazis fell with enough force to break the neck, and the trap door was too small causing bleeding head injuries to some of the men, as shown in pictures of the bodies.
-Only one unpainted gallows is shown with two trap doors and nooses when in real life, three black-painted gallows were in the gymnasium.
-Two were used with one as a spare.

-The executions happened in the depth of night - not in daylight as in the film - and press photographers were not allowed in to witness the hangings themselves.
-Hermann Göring is also seen killing himself minutes before the executions, rather than hours.

-The executions of Wilhelm Frick, Alfred Rosenberg, and Arthur Seyss-Inquart were bypassed.